cytoscape/py4cytoscape/doc/concepts.rst

 Jupyter Notebooks that run on *remote* (private or public) servers can use py4cytoscape to execute Cytoscape functions on your workstation via the `Jupyter-Bridge <https://github.com/cytoscape/jupyter-bridge>`_.
-To use the Jupyter-Bridge, you must create a cell at the beginning of your Notebook:
+To use the Jupyter-Bridge, you must create a different cell at the beginning of your Notebook:

 .. code:: python